carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-cov.rst

  universal binary or to use an architecture that does not match a non-universal binary.

+.. option:: -show-branch-summary

+ Show statistics for all branch conditions.
+Defaults to true.

 .. option:: -show-functions

  Show coverage summaries for each function.
 Defaults to false.